steconcas15/PROJECT_CPSA_2026/README.md

 #### Anti-Blink Filter Mechanism

-The system implements an Anti-Blink Filter within the `EventDispatcher` pipeline to distinguish between a normal human eye blink and a sleep event.
+The system implements an Anti-Blink Filter within the `EventDispatcher` pipeline to distinguish between a normal eye blink and a drowsiness event.
 This prevents false positives and unnecessary audio flooding.

 ##### Timing Thresholds
 1. State Interception: When the computer vision model (YOLO/ResNet) outputs a `DROWSY` prediction, the `EventDispatcher` immediately captures the event inside `_process_policy_for_event`.